Chameleon (Helloween album)

 Chameleon is the fifth studio album by German power metal band Helloween, released in 1993.
 It is their most musically adventurous release, but also their least commercially successful, and is their last studio album to feature singer Michael Kiske until 2021's self-titled album, as well as their last with original drummer Ingo Schwichtenberg.
-It was Schwichtenberg's last album to be recorded during his lifetime.
-This was also the last album on EMI Records.
+Chameleon was also the band's last album on EMI Records.